 How does a reverse mortgage work?

-Qualified homeowners may not be able to borrow the full value of their home — even if it’s paid off.
-The amount you can borrow (also called the principal limit) varies based on the age of the youngest borrower or eligible non-borrowing spouse, prevailing interest rates, the HECM FHA mortgage limit ($726,525 as of February 2020), and your home’s value.
+The amount a homeowner can borrow, known as the principal limit, varies based on the age of the youngest borrower or eligible non-borrowing spouse, current interest rates, the HECM mortgage limit ($1,089,300 in 2023) and the home’s value.

 - Equal monthly payments for a fixed period of months agreed on ahead of time

-- A line of credit that can be accessed until it is exhausted
+- A line of credit that can be accessed until it runs out

 - A combination of a line of credit and fixed monthly payments for as long as you live in the home